Aryanb10/Programs/README.md

 ## Java programs
-- Bunch of weekly programs done in my University
+- Bunch of weekly programs done in my University.